 Inventory shrinkage simply means your total item stock count has shrunk over time and this can occur for several reasons such as damage, misplacing of goods, stolen items and waste.
 Obsolescence is when your stock becomes outdated or no longer of use; this particularly important for perishable good and expiry dated items.

-By integrating our PSS software with your existing Sage Accounts, our advanced functionality can help you to avoid these issues by easily keeping up to date with stock rotation.
+By integrating our Bit Inventory with your existing Sage Accounts, our advanced functionality can help you to avoid these issues by easily keeping up to date with stock rotation.
 For items that are not limited by expiry dates, you may face other issues such as seasonal or fashion trends, where the cost of your inventory is tied up and cannot be reinvested elsewhere.

 There are many ways to try and reduce the costs of carrying inventory and many warehouses utilise the just-in-time stock approach.
 Though this method can be successful in reducing costs, there are many risks associated with this.
 The just-in-time approach does not account for the spike in sales such as seasonal trends and more often than not can leave you with out of stock items.

 Out of stock items can have major implications on your business, leaving you with empty shelves or warehouse space, as well as reducing customer confidence and satisfaction.
-However, by integrating inventory management solutions such as PSS 50 or PSS 200 to your Sage Accounts you could prevent these issues.
+However, by integrating inventory management solutions such as Bit Inventory 50 or Bit Inventory 200 to your Sage Accounts you could prevent these issues.
 From order processing through to receiving goods, dispatching and stock taking, our Sage inventory solution makes your process efficient, accurate and eliminates human errors.

 In addition to the purchase cost of inventory, there are other costs to consider such as the procurement of the inventory, for example, the delivery, the labour of transporting and transferring stock, as well as the overall management of the stock process and the downtime costs for manual stock takes.
 By not having the right systems, these processes can be left open to human error.
 The question is, how much control do you really have over your stock inventory processes?
 Our Sage integrated inventory management solution can help you take back control.